 The word Yoga is derived from the Sankrit word ”Yuja”, which means to bind, to align, to hold.
 The Yoga Sūtras of Patañjali defines yoga as “Yoga Chitta Vritti Nirodhah” which means “Yoga is the cessation of the fluctuations of the mind”.
-Yoga is a path to liberation and enlightenment (Nirvana) by detaching yourself from the experience of life.
+Yoga is a path to liberation and enlightenment (Nirvana) by detaching yourself from the

 Others, though, believe that the meaning of Yoga needs a more dissociative approach; more precisely, that Yogis search not for union with the Divine, but for freeing the soul from matter, for recognizing that consciousness is different from matter.
 Either way, the two interpretations are not so different in my opinion, because the stages of Yoga remain the same, and either way, the Yogi will attain the same otherworldly attributes.

 There are eight stages of Yoga practice:

 - Yama in which we lose desire and interest for the material, and choose to deal with people with compassion and truthfulness.

 - Niyama teaches us to observe and control ourselves internally, to study ourselves and concentrate upon our purity and cleanliness

 - Asana would be the practice of spiritual postures in order to silence our mind.

 - Pranayama teaches us the importance of our mere breath.
 It expands its utility while we are taught to control it, and to regulate our breathing, in order to reach clearing of the mind.